 Georgetown Cocaine Possession Attorney | Williamson County, TX

 If you were arrested for possession of cocaine, there may be some options available to keep you out of jail, but not very many.
-Attorney Jackson F. Gorski at [firm] has extensive experience defending people who are facing criminal charges for drug offenses in Austin and can represent you in court.
+Attorney Jackson F. Gorski at The Law Office of Jackson F. Gorski has extensive experience defending people who are facing criminal charges for drug offenses in Austin and can represent you in court.

-Call [phone] to schedule your first consultation with [firm] as soon as possible.
+Call 512-960-4646 to schedule your first consultation with The Law Office of Jackson F. Gorski as soon as possible.

 Law Office of Jackson F. Gorski has offices in Austin and Georgetown but accepts clients throughout Texas including Travis County, Williamson County, Bell County, Bastrop County, Burnett County, Hays County, Caldwell County, Blanco County, Lee County, Milam County, Hays County, and Caldwell County.

 - Additional Penalties For Cocaine Possession In Texas